leoemaxie/alx-higher_level_programming/README.md

 * Everything is Object: Theorectical questions to Object Oriented Programming in Python.
 This is housed in the [0x09-python-everything_is_object](/0x09-python-everything_is_object) directory.

 * Python Almost A Circle: Deeper dive into testing with python unittest library.
 This is housed in the [0x0C-python-almost_a_circle](/0x0C-python-almost_a_circle) directory.

+## SQL
+* SQL Introduction: An introduction to database querying with sql.
+This is housed in the [0x0D-SQL_introduction](/0x0D-SQL_introduction) directory.